Padel court costs

 Padel court costs calculation

-Receive a transparent quote tailored to your project.
+Receive a transparent quote tailored to your project.Â

 Subsoil, groundwork and indoor vs outdoor

-With outdoor padel courts, groundwork is a crucial factor.
-Consider foundations, drainage and sand layers for a stable and permeable substructure.
-The cost of this depends greatly on the terrain and requires a site survey.
+When it comes to outdoor padel courts, groundwork a crucial factor.
+Consider the foundations, drainage and layers of sand to ensure a stable and water-permeable sub-base.
+The costs involved depend heavily on the site and require a site survey.Â

 Indoor padel courts are often more economical as groundwork is usually not required.
 However, height requirements apply: at least 6.5 metres clearance height, preferably 8 metres.
-Indoor courts start on average from €32,500, outdoor projects are usually between €65,000 and €95,000.
+Indoor courts start on average from €32,500, outdoor projects are usually between €65,000 and €95,000.Â

 Frequently asked questions about padel court costs